hns/hns.github.com/_posts/2010-09-21-benchmark.md

 Maybe then, like with scaling, there may be different kinds of performance as well.
 Granted, Node has plenty of raw execution speed.
-[Rhino], the JavaScript engine we're using, is worlds slower then V8, and the only way we can keep up (and the benchmark shows we can) is by writing performance critical code in Java (or Scala, or any other 'fast' JVM language).
+[Rhino], the JavaScript engine we're using, is worlds slower than V8, and the only way we can keep up (and the benchmark shows we can) is by writing performance critical code in Java (or Scala, or any other 'fast' JVM language).
 It helps that interoperability between JS and Java is [dead simple][scripting-java]